Imposter Syndrome: What’s Up With the Internal Fam?

 • Role: Shifts focus from feelings of inadequacy by criticizing or blaming others.

-• Helpful Intent: Reactively protects by defending against feelings of vulnerability and inadequacy through redirecting attention.
+• Helpful Intent: Reactively protects by dousing out rising pain, defending against feelings of vulnerability and inadequacy through redirecting attention.

 4. Impulsive Behavior Firefighter: